moirahartigan/Ms1-Schools-Out-Childcare/README.md

 #### <em>Website Flow</em>
 The flow of the site is simple and makes the logical linear progression from : Our Philosophy --> Services --> Contact us.
 The user might choose their own route through the page, but the site has been designed to try and maintain their focused interest throughout the journey towards the end goal of completing the contact form and make an enquiry.
-A call to action button has been added to the landing page for users to go directly to the contact section if they wish.
+A call to action button has been added to both the home page, and the services page to allow the user to go directly to the contact section if they wish.

 ### Skeleton